 NCLE, the National Contact Lens Examiners, certifies those ophthalmic dispensers who fit and work with contact lenses.

-Successful completion of both ABO and NCLE examinations are required to become licensed in Arizona.
+Successful completion of both ABO and NCLE or NCSORB examinations are required to become licensed in Arizona.

-How does someone take the ABO and NCLE exams?
+How does someone take the ABO and NCLE or NCSORB exams?

-How can an optician or establishment change the address on record?
+How can an optician or establishment report any changes on their profile?